Six Days, Seven Nights: Plot

-Back in Makatea, after a few days of unsuccessful searching, a depressed Frank, believing Robin is dead, gets drunk and is seduced by Angelica.
-Soon after, the search is ended and a beachside memorial service is planned for Quinn and Robin.
+Back in Makatea, after a few days of unsuccessful searching, a depressed Frank, believing Robin is dead, gets drunk and has sex with Angelica.
+The search is ended and a beachside memorial service is planned for Quinn and Robin.

 Quinn and Robin salvage the wrecked floatplane's pontoons and modify Quinn's plane to leave the island.
-As they are about to take off, the pirates reappear and fire shells onto the beach, injuring Quinn.
+As they are about to take off, the pirates sail into sight and fire shells onto the beach, injuring Quinn.
 The duo are able to take off and fly over the pirates, who, shooting directly up into the air, accidentally destroy their boat when the shell lands on them.
-Quinn quickly tells Robin how to land the plane before he passes out due to his injury, leaving Robin to fly herself.
-Arriving at Makatea, she crash lands the plane close to the beach where the memorial service is in progress.
+Quinn instructs Robin on how to land the plane as he may pass out due to his injury.
+He does, and arriving at Makatea, Robin crash lands the plane close to the beach where the memorial service is in progress.
 Frank is ecstatic that Robin is alive, but secretly despises himself for sleeping with Angelica.
 Robin visits Quinn in the hospital and confesses her feelings for him, but he says their lives are too different and they part ways.

-As Robin and Frank are about to fly back to New York, Frank confesses he slept with Angelica; Robin reveals she feels something for Quinn.
-Both realize they are not in love, and Robin returns Frank's engagement ring.
+As Robin and Frank are about to fly back to New York, she intimates there is something that makes it impossible to get married; Frank misinterprets what she is getting at and confesses he slept with Angelica.
+She returns the engagement ring.

-Having a change of heart, Quinn rushes to the airport to find Robin, but is apparently too late as the New York-bound plane is taking off.
-Quinn then encounters Robin, who deboarded the plane and is surprised to see him.
+Quinn rushes to the airport to find Robin, but is apparently too late, as the New York-bound plane takes off.
+Quinn then spots Robin, who got off.
 Quinn confesses his feelings for her, and they are happily reunited.